catherinevee/tfm-azure-storageacc/README.md

 ## License

-This module is licensed under the MIT License.
-See the LICENSE file for details.
+MIT License - see LICENSE file for details.

 ## Support